Nancy Gertner: Notable cases

 Gertner ruled in U.S. v.
 Hines, 55 F.Supp.
 2d 62 (D.Mass.
 1999), a case regarding the admissibility of expert testimony, that (i) a handwriting expert could testify to similarities between handwriting samples but not state an opinion about whether the same person wrote both notes, and (ii) expert witness testimony regarding the reliability of eyewitness testimony, including problems of cross-racial identification, was admissible.
 The case interpreted new admissibility standards for expert testimony set forth by the Supreme Court in Daubert v.
 Merrell Dow Pharmaceuticals, 509 U.S. 579 (1993) and Kumho Tire Co. v.
 Carmichael, 526 U.S. 137 (1999).

 On July 26, 2007, she ordered the federal government to pay a record $101.7 million for withholding evidence that could have exculpated four men wrongfully convicted of murder.
 The men had been falsely accused by mob hitman Joseph "The Animal" Barboza, with the help of corrupt FBI agent H. Paul Rico.
 The government appealed the award, which was upheld in 2009 by the U.S. Court of Appeals for the First Circuit.

 Judge Gertner presided over Sony BMG v.
 Tenenbaum, a civil trial in which the Recording Industry Association of America accused Joel Tenenbaum, a Massachusetts college student, of illegally downloading and sharing files, thus violating U.S. copyright law.
 In July 2009, a jury awarded $675,000 to the music companies, but Judge Gertner later reduced the award to $67,500, stating that arbitrarily high statutory damages violate due process and are thus unconstitutional.
 After both parties appealed, the First Circuit Court of Appeals reinstated the original damage award of $675,000 and remanded the case to the District Court, ruling that the judge should have avoided the constitutional issue by first considering remittitur.
 The Supreme Court refused to hear Tenenbaum's appeal arguing against the remand.
 A new District Court judge then found no cause for remittitur, and held that the statutory damage award was constitutional.
 Tenenbaum again appealed to the First Circuit, which in June 2013 upheld the award.

-As a defense attorney, she defended Brandeis University student and fugitive Susan Saxe, who stole money to finance the student strikes during the Vietnam era.
+As a defense attorney, she defended Brandeis University student activist and fugitive Susan Saxe in her trial for the murder of Boston Police Department officer Walter Schroeder.
 Gertner describes the Saxe trial as her first big case.

 Sean Hannity, Rush Limbaugh, Alan Dershowitz and others have asserted that Robert Mueller was responsible for the improper imprisonment of four men when he was a federal prosecutor in Boston during the 1980s.
 In an opinion piece entitled "Smearing Robert Mueller", Gertner, who presided over the matter, wrote "[t]he record simply doesn't support these assertions".